Towson Tigers football: Under Rob Ambrose (2009–2022)

-The 2015 season would see a return to Towson's recent success and winning tradition as the team posted a 7-4 (5-3 CAA) record.
+The 2015 season would see a return to Towson's recent success and winning tradition as the team posted a 7–4 (5–3 CAA) record.
 The team would, however, miss the playoffs for the second straight year and for the third time in four years.

-That success was short lived as the Tigers have posted back to back losing seasons in 2016 (4-7) and 2017 (5-6), making it 4 straight seasons of missing the FCS Playoffs.
+That success was short lived as the Tigers have posted back to back losing seasons in 2016 (4–7) and 2017 (5–6), making it four straight seasons of missing the playoffs.